Frederick Edward-Collins: Early life

 Edward-Collins was born in Bodmin, Cornwall, the son of Edward Charles Edward-Collins, of Trewardale, Blisland, a local landowner.
-He was the younger brother of Charles Edward-Collins.
+He was the younger brother of Charles Edward-Collins, who served in both the British and Indian armies and rose to the rank of major general.

 Naval career

 Edward-Collins enrolled in the navy on 15 January 1898.
 As a midshipman he was appointed to HMS Goliath on 27 March 1900, on her first commission, to the China station.
 During the First World War Edward-Collins served on both HMS Superb and HMS Tiger.

 Edward-Collins commanded the light cruisers HMS Carysfort from April till September 1925, and HMS Comus from September 1925 till April 1927.
 He was also captain of the battlecruiser HMS Renown from December 1930 till March 1932, and was appointed Chief of Staff to the Commander-in-Chief of the Mediterranean Fleet on 13 September 1935.
 From 1938 until 1940 he commanded the 2nd Cruiser Squadron, and later in 1940 he became second in command of the Home Fleet.
 From June to November 1940 he commanded the 18th Cruiser Squadron.
-In December 1940 Edward-Collins became Flag Officer Commanding Gibraltar and Mediterranean Approaches.
+In December 1940 Edward-Collins became Flag Officer Commanding, North Atlantic, at Gibraltar, assuming duties on 1 January 1941.
+He flew his flag from HMS Cormorant (1877).
+He was acting Governor of Gibraltar from 08.05.1942–19 June 1942.
 He was promoted to admiral on 21 January 1943, and retired on 7 February 1944.

 Awards and recognition

 Edward-Collins became Knight Commander of the Royal Victorian Order on 17 June 1939.
 He was mentioned in dispatches in 1940, and became Knight Commander of the Order of the Bath on 1 January 1941.
 He was awarded the Order Odrodzenia Polski (4th class) in recognition of services to the Polish Navy on 22 December 1942.

+He died on 17 February 1958, at the age of 74.